 (2) The Director and the Registrar may make such arrangements for the disposition of DRD records between the Conciliation Service and the Arbitration Service as are necessary to facilitate the operation of clauses 2 and 3.

-[Clause 4 inserted by No. 31 of 2011 s.
+[Clause 4 inserted: No. 31 of 2011 s.
 74.]

 5. Pending Part XIII matters